 Mies + Venturi.
-Modern in plan and ‘post’ in elevation, Postmodern Cafe is a divertissement, a quest between Mies Van Der Rohe and Robert Venturi.
+Modern in plan and ‘Post’ in elevation, Postmodern Cafe is a divertissement, a quest between Ludwig Mies van der Rohe and Robert Venturi.

 Urban baroque strategy.
-Two ephemeral façades fluctuate across the V&A’s 1970s Exhibition Road hall, capturing glances as in a baroque strategy.
+Two façades capture glances across the V&A’s 1970s Exhibition Road hall.

 Symmetry and negation.
 Although symmetrical, they are perceived from diagonal points of view.
 The front view seems to be denied by the pathway.

 Inflection.
-On the walls, figures converge toward the centre.
+On the façades, figures converge toward the centre.
 Though symmetrical overall, each side is unequal.

 Stripes.
-Crossing the space, there are stripes everywhere, evoking ephemeral structure on a shoreline and retroactive presages close to Giò Ponti and Postmodernism: Art is fluid.
-Although categorized, it escapes boundaries.
+Crossing the space, there are stripes everywhere, evoking ephemeral structure on a shoreline and retroactive presages close to Gio Ponti and Postmodernism: Art is fluid.
+Although categorised, it escapes boundaries.

 Area: 250 m²